ClojureBridgeLondon/workshop-content-gitbook/development-tools/index.md

 | Leiningen       | `lein version`   | [Leiningen install](leiningen.html) |
 | Git             | `git --version`  | https://git-scm.com/                |

 Clojure is a hosted language and runs on top of Java or JavaScript (and other platforms).
-The Java Runtime Enviromment (JRE is needed to run Clojure.
+The Java Runtime Environment (JRE is needed to run Clojure.

 Leiningen is a build tool for running Clojure code, creating and managing projects.